Great Lakes Processing Services LLC Debt Collection Harassment?

 The Fair Debt Collection Practices Act, also known as the FDCPA, protects consumers’ rights in the context of debt collection.
 In other words, debt collectors must adhere to a certain set of rules when they are pursuing consumers who owe money.
 If Great Lakes Processing Services violates the FDCPA, you can sue them in court.
 The law allows consumers who have been victims of harassment from debt collectors to get the calls to stop in addition to recovering statutory damages of up to $1,000, plus attorney fees and court costs.

-The Fair Debt Collection Practices Act is a federal law that protects your consumer rights regarding debts and the debt collection process.
+The Fair Debt Collection Practices Act (FDCPA) is a federal law that protects your consumer rights regarding debts and the debt collection process by setting strict regulations.
 The FDCPA only applies to the collection activities that happen between third-party debt collectors and debtors.

 Harassment of any sort from debt collectors is forbidden by the FDCPA.
 According to the FDCPA, Great Lakes Processing Services collections cannot engage in any of the following practices: